Judy Wajcman

-Judy Wajcman, is the Anthony Giddens Professor of Sociology at the London School of Economics and Political Science.
+Judy Wajcman (/ˈwaɪzmɛn/ WISE-men), is the Anthony Giddens Professor of Sociology at the London School of Economics and Political Science.
 She is the Principal Investigator of the Women in Data Science and AI project at The Alan Turing Institute.
 She is also a visiting professor at the Oxford Internet Institute.
 Her scholarly interests encompass the sociology of work, science and technology studies, gender theory, and organizational analysis.
 Her work has been translated into French, German, Greek, Italian, Korean, Japanese, Portuguese, Russian, Chinese and Spanish.
 Prior to joining the LSE in 2009, she was a professor of sociology in the Research School of Social Sciences at the Australian National University.
 She was the first woman to be appointed the Norman Laski Research Fellow (1978–80) at St. John's College, Cambridge.
 In 1997 she was elected Fellow of the Academy of the Social Sciences in Australia.

 Wajcman was President of the Society for the Social Studies of Science (2009–2011), and is the recipient of the William F. Ogburn Career Achievement Award of the American Sociological Association (2013).
 She received an honorary doctorate from the University of Geneva (2015) and was elected a Fellow of the British Academy (2016).
 Her book Pressed for Time is the (2017) winner of the Ludwik Fleck prize of the Society for Social Studies of Science.
 In 2018, she received the Lifetime Achievement Award from the Oxford Internet Institute.
-In 2021, she was awarded the John Desmond Bernal prize by the Society for Social Studies of Science.
+In 2021, she was awarded the John Desmond Bernal Prize by the Society for Social Studies of Science.